camila-dangelo-tempesta/Books_to-_Scrape/README.md

 # 4. Top 3 Data Insights

 **Hypothesis 01:** Which catalog has the best purchase price according to customer recommendations?
+- Business

 **Hypothesis 02:** Which catalog has the lowest purchase price according to customer recommendations?
+- Science Fiction

 **Hypothesis 03:** Which catalog has the highest purchase price according to customer recommendations?
+- Humor

 # 5. Business Results

 ***
 ![Dashboard](dashboard.png)